icco/ideaius/README.md

  * better dragging UI
  * posting via email, txt, mobile app
  * daily email of new posts in default (or maybe threads you're following?)
+ * testing.
+Look at what was started over at [braindump](http://github.com/icco/brainbump)

 ## History